gyepisam/append-if-empty/README.md

   It is useful for system administration tasks where one wishes to add a snippet of configuration to a file if it does not already exist.
-It is most useful for automated system administration.
+It is most useful for automated system administration, such as adding keys to a user's ssh authorized_keys file or any other file whose contents need to be unique.

   Its functionality could be, and has been, duplicated by various shell incantations.
 This file was created after too many such